dreamking60/d3-start-to-finish-leanpub/manuscript/30 D3 transitions.md

 ## Transition duration

-The duration of the transition can be modified by calling `.duration` and passing in the transition duration (in milliseconds).
+The duration of the transition can be modified by calling `.duration` after the `.transition` call and passing in the transition duration (in milliseconds).
 For example:

 ```js
 function update() {